oracle/graal/compiler/docs/Profdiff.md

 ## Usage

-There are 3 general use cases:
+These are the general use cases:

-- display the optimization log of one experiment, optionally providing proftool data,
+- `mx profdiff report`: display the optimization log of an experiment, optionally providing proftool data,
-- compare 2 JIT experiments including proftool data,
+- `mx profdiff jit-vs-jit`: compare two JIT experiments including proftool data,
-- compare a JIT experiment (including proftool data) with an AOT experiment.
+- `mx profdiff jit-vs-aot`: compare a JIT experiment (including proftool data) with an AOT experiment,

-These use cases are implemented as the commands `mx profdiff report`, `mx profdiff jit-vs-jit`, and `mx profdiff jit-vs-aot` respectively.
+- `mx profdiff aot-vs-aot`: compare two AOT experiments including proftool data,
+- `mx profdiff aot-vs-aot-ext-prof`: compare two AOT experiments using an external profile from a JIT experiment.

 Run `mx profdiff help` to show the general help or `mx profdiff help COMMAND` to show help for a command.

 ## Example: benchmark without a profile